BunsDev/iMO/README.md

 debt actually happens...in our best interests...like
 Proverbs 11, when all deeds are weighed together.

-Though we save on gas from not compounding P&L
+Optimised for gas (due to not compounding P&L
-from `carry` constantly, we spend a lil gas to keep
+from `carry` constantly, spending gas instead to
-the voted median (for APR) perpetually up to date.
+ keep the voted APR medians always up to date...

 The graceful debt: liqui**dated** as a `winner`...(1 per